logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 Hops Python Library
 -------------------

-The Hops Python Library simply named ´hops´ is used for running Python applications and consequently a library which is used throughout the entire pipeline.
+The Hops Python Library simply named *hops* is used for running Python applications and consequently a library which is used throughout the entire pipeline.
 It simplifies interacting with services such as Kafka, Model Serving and TensorBoard.
 The experiment module provides a rich API for running versioned Machine Learning experiments, whether it be a simple single-process Python application or RingAllReduce over many machines.

 Documentation: hops-py_